pluginsGLPI/telegrambot/CONTRIBUTING.md

 echo 'toto'.$test.' est vivant';
 `

-After reading bench about strings : [http://www.estvideo.net/dew/index/page/phpbench](http://www.estvideo.net/dew/index/page/phpbench)
+After reading bench about strings: [http://www.estvideo.net/dew/index/page/phpbench](http://www.estvideo.net/dew/index/page/phpbench)
 - Best choice seems to be simple quote.
-ex : echo 'toto' not echo "toto"
+ex: echo 'toto' not echo "toto"
 - best is to concat vars and string.
-ex : echo 'toto'.$test.' est vivant.'
+ex: echo 'toto'.$test.' est vivant.'
 - Best choice between echo and print is echo.

-    - Best choice to construct string before make echo, result : decrease number of use echo.
+    - Best choice to construct string before make echo, result: decrease number of use echo.

 Performance says to use simple quotes but it make using \n slower (using a constant)

-**Conclusion : Use double quotes (more lisible)**
+**Conclusion: Use double quotes (more lisible)**

-STATE : accepted
+STATE: accepted

-TODO : check all source code
+TODO: check all source code

 <a name="Files"></a>